JoelMon/pyTalkManager/README.md

 progress.

-##Benefits Being Open Source
+##Benefits of Being Open Source

-pyTalkManager is being developed under an open source/free software model.
-I would like to take the time to explain what exactly that means and how it benefits you as a user.
+pyTalkManager is being developed under an free software model.
+I would like to take the time to explain what exactly does that means and how it benefits you as a user.

 ###Open Source and Free Software